More detailed information is

 Detailed information on current methods of dealing with

-to the patients' version (which is written in less technical language).
+colorectal cancer can be found at this link to the health professionals' version, or at this link to the patients' version (which is written in less technical language).

 The TNM classification system is the newer system of